A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - and availability of the information provided.

-No legal claims can be made for damages potentially resulting from the use of the corresponding information.
+No legal claims can be made for any damages potentially resulting from the use and application of this information.
 Liability claims of any kind are excluded.